YunranChen/sta-663-2018/README.md

 strategies for dealing with out-or-core data

--Able to explain the algorithms for statistical model fitting
+- Able to explain the algorithms for statistical model fitting

 matrix decompositions